Website Manager

 Each age group has specific rules, which you can find in the "Coaches Corner" section or by following the links provided at the end of this article.

 Your primary task as a coach is to develop a practice routine that focuses on teaching fundamental skills.
 Emphasize giving players ample time with the ball at their feet.
-Limit drills that involve waiting in queues, particularly with younger age groups.
+Limit drills that involve waiting in lines, particularly with younger age groups.
 Teaching players how the ball reacts to different parts of their feet is crucial.
-Start with basic kicks and passes using the sides of their feet before progressing to using the front or top of their feet.
+Start with basic kicks and passes using the sides of their feet before progressing to using the tops of their feet.
+Teach them to avoid the toes.

 Ball control is paramount for success in soccer.
 Initially, players may tend to look down at their feet, resulting in slower movements.
 Encourage them to keep their heads up and be aware of their surroundings.
 Drills involving obstacle avoidance or following a leader are effective for developing this skill.